Sunday, May 20th, 2012

 What is Ultralight Joe's Moose Goo?

 Let me backtrack a bit.
 We just got back from a family camping trip to Gooseberry Falls State Park north of Duluth MN and had some great weather for camping and hiking.
-And we have another short trip planned for some local camping coming up in a few days.
-So that leads me to my dilemma and if you've done much camping or hiking I'm sure you can relate… what do you bring for food!
+We have another short trip planned for some local camping coming up in a few days.
+So that leads me to my dilemma and if you’ve done much camping or hiking I’m sure you can relate.
+What do you bring for food!

 Enter my search for camping food ideas, and lo and behold I ended up getting sidetracked by a pile of moose goo right in the middle of my search, but don't fret it was actually pretty tasty and no it isn't what you may have originally thought.

-You see moose goo or Ultralight Joe's Moose Goo as the official creator was, you guessed it Ultralight Joe, is actually an easy to make trail food that is perfect for camping and hiking no matter your level of outdoor experience.
-Only three ingredients and a few quick turns of a spatula and you have your own moose goo.
+You see moose goo or Ultralight Joe’s Moose Goo as the official creator was, you guessed it Ultralight Joe, is actually an easy to make trail food that is perfect for camping and hiking no matter your level of outdoor experience.
+Only three ingredients and a few quick turns of a spatula and you have your own high energy hiking snack.

 The original Ultralight Joe's Moose Goo

-(see Ultralight Joe's Moose Goo and Variants for his original story and other fine variations on moose goo)
+(see Ultralight Joe’s Moose Goo and Variants for his original story and other fine variations on this backpacking recipe)

 Basic Recipe: